What Is Search Advertising?

 2. Conversion Rate

-Conversion rate shows how many leads followed your CTA and performed the desired action on your landing page, whether it is a purchase, subscribing to your newsletter list or completing a survey.
+The conversion rate shows how many leads clicked on your ad and completed the desired action on your landing page, whether it is to purchase an item, sign up for a subscription, subscribe to your newsletter, or answer a survey.

 To calculate the conversion rate: